 Resolving Difficult Cases

-In this one of a kind seminar taught live at Breitenbush Hot Springs, OR, Dr. Saine discusses the different reasons for failure in homeopathic prescribing and demonstrates successful prescribing with live case taking and with detailed reviews of complex cured cases.
+In this series on Resolving Difficult Cases, partly filmed live classes and part webinars, Dr. Saine discusses the different reasons for failure in homeopathic prescribing and demonstrates successful prescribing with live case taking and with detailed reviews of complex cured cases.

 <em>Pure Water, Pure Food, Pure Air and Pure Homeopathy